 I'm going to try to move my left hand up closer to this direction, because I want - to really make sure the duodenum is down.
 The reason is, as you go to make your anastomosis, you don't want anything tugging on the duodenum, putting it under tension.

 And that's probably going to be enough.
 Because that's - then we're - almost to midline, if you really look at where we're dividing back here.
 We're going up into the gallbladder fossa area.
 That's pretty good distal.
 Now the other thing I can do is take this hand, which was retracting there now, and bring this underneath to help hold that up, and that's going to - allow me to change where I'm holding tension with my left hand.
 Again, moving the pedicle tissue out to the - side.

-Again, not the - way that you see the anatomy in an open case, so it can be disorienting.
+This is, again, not the - way that you see the anatomy in an open case, so it can be disorienting.
 So I'm - turning the corner to come down the lateral peritoneal - the right lateral peritoneal reflection from inside.
 Or you can flip this down here in a minute, we can flip it down and take it from the lateral side.

 Sometimes this - retroperitoneal fat is really bulging up.
 So at this point it may be easier to - drop the colon.
 You're not holding anything, correct?

 Hey, we'll use the 60 stapler.